Pomegranate seeds. Dodecahedron in nature. Real treasure.

 A pomegranate is mostly seeds, packed tightly under the skin.
 All surrounded in a juicy bag of sweetness, but what is interesting is the way they stack.
 The way all the seeds fit together.

-Did you know that each seed in a pomegranate is a dodecahedron?
+Did you know that each seed in a pomegranate is a dodecahedron in nature?

 All compressed in tightly, each jewel becomes a dodecahedron. (that’s a 12 sided shape)